 |

-AI workshop: build your own membership AI assistant - No technical skills requiredThis hands-on workshop to build and test your own AI assistant using your organisation’s knowledge.
+10. AI workshop: build your own membership AI assistant - No technical skills requiredIn this hands-on AI workshop you will build a member-facing AI assistant in just a couple of hours - no coding required.
+See how members can ask your association’s AI membership assistant questions in natural language and get cited, trusted answers direct from your organisation’s knowledge base.
 You don’t need any technical skills - just your laptop.
-You’ll work on your own dedicated ReadyIntelligence instance and be guided by Alex Skinner, CEO of Pixl8 Group - the creators of this secure, flexible, AI agent platform.
-Associations hold vast amounts of knowledge in many different formats - from webinars and events to podcasts, videos, whitepapers and reports.
-An AI assistant lets members find instant accurate answers from across your knowledge base, freeing up staff to focus on high value activity.
-ReadyIntelligence has been designed for associations to create AI assistants for many use cases - from member support, to forecasting and operational assistance.
-By the end of the workshop you will have a working AI assistant configured to your organisation’s needs that will give your members instant, accurate answers with cited sources.
+You’ll create your association’s AI assistant on ReadyIntelligence - the flexible, secure AI platform - and be led by its creator - Alex Skinner, Chief Executive of Pixl8 Group ReadyIntelligence has been designed for associations to create AI assistants for many use cases - from assisting members with complex questions to forecasting your membership levels and helping staff answer everyday questions.
+By the end of the workshop you will have a working AI membership assistant configured to your organisation’s needs that will give your members instant, accurate answers with cited sources.
 You’ll learn:

 You will then get 60 days of free continued access to test and evaluate your AI assistant.
-Prior to the workshop you will be asked for 3-5 documents/pdfs or links to organisational knowledge for your AI assistant to reference.
+Prior to the workshop you will be asked to submit a few knowledge documents or links for your AI membership assistant to reference.
 Providing these ensures your AI will be tailored for your association.
-After registration your details will be passed to Pixl8 Group, the organisers of this workshop, and you will be advised how to supply the information.
 What to bring

-Who this workship is for This workshop is for senior association leaders and managers who are responsible for member engagement and/or digital platforms.
+Who this workshop is for This workshop is for senior association leaders, executive heads, directors, and managers who are responsible for the organisation's member engagement and/or digital platforms.
 You don’t need to be an AI engineer or know how to code.
 Session leader: ![]()

 |